conda/constructor/CONSTRUCT.md

 can be installed.
 Raise a message to request shorter path (less than 46 character) or enable long path on windows > 10 (require admin right).
 Default is True.
 (Windows only).

+Read notes about the particularities of Windows silent mode `/S` in the `installer_type` documentation.

 ## `check_path_spaces`

 _required:_ no<br/>
 _type:_ boolean<br/>
 Check if the path where the distribution is installed contains spaces and show a warning if any spaces are found.
 Default is True.
 (Windows only).

+Read notes about the particularities of Windows silent mode `/S` in the `installer_type` documentation.

 ## `nsis_template`